Fcatilizer/bookkeep/README.md

 ## 🤝 Contributing

 We welcome contributions!
+I'm also learning with AI and making mistakes.
+This project was build to help my own needs.
+Please add suggestions or improvements.

 Please follow these guidelines:

 ### Development Workflow